-Sporosac.
+1. Sporosac.
 2. Disguised Medusoid.
 3. Attached medusiform gonophore.
-Free medusiform gonophore.
+4. Free Medusiform gonophore.
 The manubrium and gonocalycine canals are white, the ovaria and spermaria are coloured black.

-After the lapse of a few more months the Medusa, or 'Medusi-form Gonophore,' as it is called-which no more resembles the parent organism than a tree does a man-develops its own sperm and germ-cells, which uniting produce a fixed Corynid once more, and thus the cycle of changes is completed.
+nothing but an intermediate stage of a Corynid Hydrozoon.
+After the lapse of a few more months the Medusa, or 'Medusiform Gonophore' as it is called-which no more resembles the parent organism than a tree does a man-developes its own sperm and germ-cells, which uniting produce a fixed Corynid once more, and thus the cycle of changes is completed.
 The entirety of the Hydrosoma is rapidly formed by budding from the single polyp.
-This description, though specially referring to the Corynida, applies with sufficient accuracy to the reproduction of the majority of the Hydroida (fig. 10).
+This description, though specially referring to the Corynida, applies with sufficient accuracy to the reproduction of the majority of Hydroida (fig. 10).